This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 How often is tax law amended and what are the processes for such amendments?

-In theory, tax law is amended twice a year by two Finance laws adopted at the end of each year: (i) the Finance Bill which settles the budget of the following year and (ii) an Amending Finance Bill correcting the budget of the finishing year.
+In theory, tax law is amended twice a year by two finance laws adopted at the end of each year: (i) the Finance Act which settles the budget of the following year and (ii) an Amendment to the Finance Act correcting the budget of the finishing year.

 Bills are not subject to systematic prior consultation with industry stakeholders.
-In France, companies or individuals do not have an official say in the law-making process and are not consulted either by the French government or the legislator.
-However, there are ongoing discussions about tax law between the French tax authorities (“FTA”) and taxpayers and there representative bodies, particularly the main bodies representing business (so called Medef and Afep) during the law making process.
+In France, companies or individuals do not have an official say in the lawmaking process and are not consulted either by the French government or the legislator.
+However, there are ongoing discussions about tax law between the French tax authorities (FTA) and taxpayers and their representative bodies, particularly the main bodies representing business (so called Medef and Afep) during the lawmaking process.